The following people were associated with the Evans Funeral Home and we would like to recognize them with this page of dedication.

 December 30, 1963 - May 29, 2016

-Junior, as he was affectionately known, was a long-time employee of Evans Funeral Home, having started washing cars as a teen.
+Junior, as he was affectionately known, was a long-time employee of Evans Funeral Home, having started washing cars as a teenager.
 He became a licensed funeral director, embalmer, and crematory operator in 2011.
 Everyone associated with our firm found Junior's wit, compassion, and wisdom a refreshing aspect in our lives.

 He is missed by our staff and family, but we know he is enjoying the joys of the Lord and sitting on a bank waiting for a glorious trout to bite.